marsahrakorpi/HTML-viewer-builder-and-editor/README.md

 **For help on running a .jar file, see [This WikiHow Article](https://www.wikihow.com/Run-a-.Jar-Java-File)**

 Place the .jar file in your preferred directory, and run it like a regular program.
-If Alternatively, you may create a .bat file in the same directory as the .jar file, with the command
+Alternatively, you may create a .bat file in the same directory as the .jar file, with the command

 ```